Economic stress and agroforestry solutions

 - Leaves, and other parts of trees, can serve as forage for livestock.

 - By capturing, filtering and storing water, agroforestry systems may play an important role in regulating water supply.

 - Trees and plants grown on farms are important sources of medicines and natural remedies, which help improve people’s health.

-To learn more, read FAO's paper on agroforestry, food and nutritional security (2014).
+To learn more, see FAO’s website on forests for food security, nutrition and human health.

 Agroforestry helps reduce poverty